CURENT/andes/docs/source/getting_started/testcases/index.rst

 =======

 Below is a summary of the folders and the corresponding test cases.
-Some folders contain a README file.
-When viewing on GitHub, the README is automatically rendered in the folder for quick reference.
+Some folders contain a README file with notes.
+When viewing the case folder on GitHub, one can conveniently read the README file below the file listing.

+- ``smib``: single machine infinite bus (SMIB) system [Sauer]_.
 - ``5bus``: a small PJM 5-bus test case for power flow study [PJM5]_.
 - ``GBnetwork``: a 2,000-bus system for the Great Britain network [GB]_.
 Dynamic data is randomly generated.